Cliff Fragua, Jemez Pueblo, Sculptor

 Stone has been Cliff Fragua’s teacher.
-His Mother and late Grandmother, well known potters, had a great influence on Cliff in his youth.
-Thus inspired, he attend the Institute of American Indian Arts in nearby Santa Fe to study painting.
+His mother and late grandmother, well known potters, had a great influence on Cliff in his youth.
+Thus inspired, he attended the Institute of American Indian Arts in nearby Santa Fe to study painting.
 While at IAIA, Cliff enrolled in a sculpture class to help him see more of a 3D perspective and there found his medium and teacher--stone.
 He sold his first piece, an Eagle Dancer carved from African Wonderstone at his first exhibit in Scottsdale, Arizona.

-Cliff’s work now reside in private collections, galleries, museums, as well as many large public installations.
+This has led to a continuing flow of select work into galleries, museums, private collections, as well as many large public installations.
 Cliff has received the most prestigious commission for sculptures in the United States, representing the state of New Mexico in the National Statuary Hall in Washington D.C with his seven foot Tennessee marble sculpture of Po’pay, the leader of the 1680 Pueblo Revolt against the Spaniards.
-He continues to be the recipient of numerous honors and awards.